madpsy/xpa125b_controller/README.md

 + setrigctlmode mode=[mode] ('mode' depends on radio - only available in rigctl mode)
 + setrigctlptt ptt=[0|1] (only available in rigctl mode)

 Note: There are no commands to get current states over serial.
-The reason being all state changes are printed when they occur so you just need to parse and track them as they appear.
+The reason being all state changes are printed when they occur so you need to parse and track them as they appear.

 # Valid HTTP POST paths: